richardbogad/infinitra/TERMS.md

 * **Software License:** Your use of the Software component is governed by the [EULA (`EULA.md`)](EULA.md).
 * **Service Access License:** Subject to your compliance with these Terms and the EULA, we grant you a limited, non-exclusive, non-transferable, non-sublicensable, revocable license to access and use the non-Software parts of the Service (e.g., Website, account system) solely for your personal, non-commercial entertainment purposes.
 * **Prohibited Conduct:** You agree **not** to engage in, attempt, or permit others to engage in any of the following:
-    * Any activity that violates the restrictions in the EULA (including reverse engineering `Infinitra.Core.DLL`, resale, etc.).
+    * Any activity that violates the restrictions in the EULA (including reverse engineering `Infinitra.Core.dll` or `Infinitra.Shared.dll`, resale, etc.).
     * Using the Service for any unlawful purpose or in violation of any applicable law or regulation.
     * Harassing, abusing, stalking, threatening, defaming, or violating the rights of others.
     * Impersonating any person or entity or misrepresenting your affiliation.